 She couldn’t beat the sleaziest, buffooniest, untrustworthy-est game show host the country has ever called a candidate.
 The right candidate would have won.

 Blame the candidate herself for giving the progressive half of the party the finger.

 You know, the 47% plus who voted for Bernie Sanders in the primary.

-She could have tapped into all that active enthusiasm and gotten all those votes by choosing a progressive VP, but nope, she chose Tim Kaine—so not a progressive, that one.
+She could have tapped into all that active enthusiasm and gotten all those votes by choosing a progressive VP, but nope, she chose Tim Kaine—so not a progressive, that one (not even pro-choice).
 She basically told a big fat half of the party that she didn’t need them.

 Blame the candidate for assuming she’d win.

 He had way more momentum than she did the whole time, but he still didn’t slow down.
 Plus, he’d already proven he could say or do any manner of ridiculous or wrong thing and people’d still like the man.